Drucker in Practice: An Interview with Jay Hennick, Founder and Chairman of FirstService Corporation, Part I

 Jay Hennick, founder and chairman of FirstService Corporation and chairman and CEO of Colliers International, was also the founding chairman of Mt.
 Sinai Health System.
-He’s received the Canadian award for entrepreneur of the year and has been named CEO of the year by Canadian Business magazine.
-He’s also received multiple honorary doctorate degrees.
+He’s received the Canadian award for entrepreneur of the year and has been named CEO of the year by Canadian Business Magazine, in addition to having received multiple honorary doctorate degrees.

 I worked every summer.
 One summer, when I was 15, I was interviewing for a lifeguard job at an apartment building and heard a lot of grumbling about how hard it was to get reliable pool staff.
 I offered to staff and manage the pool for them.